pmsanford/pmsanford.github.io/_posts/2020-01-10-advent-of-code-2019-day-2-part-1.markdown

 We're going to simulate a very simple computer.
 Here's an extremely simplified description of how processors execute a program:

 1. Start by reading a number (called an __opcode__) at a specific location in memory.
 This is called the __entry point__.
 2. Based on this number, perform a single operation.
-This might involve:
+In addition to the actual operation (such as addition or multiplication), this might involve:
   * Loading one or more __arguments__ from the memory location(s) following the instruction.
   * Storing the result of the operation
 3. Advance the __instruction pointer__ by a certain amount.
 In the current exercise, the instruction pointer is always advanced by __4__ - we'll see why in a moment.